google/deepvariant/_posts/2019-09-10-twenty-is-the-new-thirty-comparing-current-and-historical-wgs-accuracy-across-coverage.markdown

 ![figure4]({{ site.baseurl }}/assets/images/2019-09-10/figure4.png)

-We also plot the relative proportion of each error class for DeepVariantv0.8 and GATK4-HC.
+We also plot the relative proportion of each error class for DeepVariant v0.8 and GATK4-HC.

 ![figure5]({{ site.baseurl }}/assets/images/2019-09-10/figure5.png)